DmitryOstroushko/SocketApp_C/README.md

-# SocketApp_C
+# Socket Application

-A console client-server multi-threading application for Linux A server part generates a sequence of number sconsisting of subsequences (a subsequence is set by a client).
+A console client-server multi-threading application for Linux.
+There are two parts in the application: a server and a client.
+The server part generates a sequence of numbers consisting of subsequences (a subsequence is set by a client).
 A generated sequence is sent to a client.

 Makefile makes two programs: server and client: